What Is a Survival Bracelet and Why Do You Need One?

 Credit: Envato Elements/ iStock

 The next, and arguably most important, aspect to look for when purchasing a paracord is a knife blade.
-This will not only assist you with a variety of duties around the tent but it can also be used as a weapon of self-defense.
+It can help you with many tasks around your camp, and it can also be used for self-defense if you're in a dangerous situation.

 5) LED Light